mematt/ml4calibrated450k/README.md

 # Load data sets
 load("MNPbetas10Kvar.RData")
 # contains betas data frame (2801 x 10000) and y (vector of 2801) true outcome labels
-# it is possible to download the betas1000.RData that contains betas (2801 x 1000)
-# and y.RData that contains the y vector of true class labels (with 91 levels).

 # Betas1000.RData is also provided with the 1000 most variable CpG probes after unsupervised variance filtering
 load("betas1000.RData") # contains the "betas" data frame (2801 x 1000)